cyndis/qmlrs/README.md

 qmlrs allows the use of Qml/QtQuick code from Rust, specifically

 - Rust code can create a QtQuick engine (QQmlApplicationEngine) with a loaded Qml script
-- Rust code can invoke Qml functions
 - Qml code can invoke Rust functions
+- Qml code can connect to signals defined in Rust

 ..with certain limitations.
-The library should be safe (as in not `unsafe`) to use, but no promises.
+The library should be safe (as in not `unsafe`) to use, but no promises at this time.
+Reviews of the code would be welcome.

 ## Requirements

 The library consists of a Rust part and a C++ part.
 The C++ part will be compiled automatically when building with Cargo.
 You will need `cmake`, Qt5 and a C++ compiler that can compile Qt5 code.

+## Current limitations

+- The Engine holds ownership of all properties and signal emission requires a reference to one.
+  This means that signals can currently only be emitted from slot handlers making them not very useful.

 ## Example

 This is the Rust code for an application allowing the calculation of factorials.
+(Also contains a test for signals.)
 You can find the corresponding Qml code in the `examples` directory.

 ```rust